simonhui1/CTA-TimeGuard/README.md

 I conducted a data analysis and machine learning project focused on predicting train delays for the Chicago Transit Authority (CTA).
 The goal was to develop a model that could anticipate delays and improve transit management.
 Here's an overview of the steps I took:

 1. Data Collection via API Script
+2. Exploratory Data Anaylsis
-2. Data Preprocessing
+3. Data Preprocessing
-3. Model Selection
+4. Model Selection
-4. Model Evaluation
+5. Model Evaluation
-5. Experiment with TPOT AutoML
+6. Experiment with TPOT AutoML
-6. Future Directions
+7. Future Directions
-7. Conclusion
+8. Conclusion

 # Data Limitations